Highfield and Brookham Schools, Liphook

 Not for: Those who are wholly fixated on results and helicopter/tiger parents– the non-selective cohort might not be ideal for you.
 Also, with the encouragement to go out in all weathers this is probably a bit intimidating for those who are less ‘outdoorsy’.

 Dare to disagree?!
 Don’t take my word for it!
-Have a look for yourself at the Highfield Open Day on Sat 9 Feb 2019 at 10am-12noon or the combined Highfield and Brookham Open Day on Thurs 21st March.
+Book a virtual visit or have a look for yourself at the next Open Morning.

 Highfield & Brookham Schools, Highfield Lane, Liphook, GU30 7LQ, Brookham Tel: 01428 722 005; Highfield Tel: 01428 728 000; www.highfieldschool.org.uk